sparkinchina/translate-spark/README.md

     </dependency>

-## A Note About Thrift JDBC server and CLI for Spark SQL
+## A Note About Thrift JDBC server and CLI for Spark SQL (Spark SQL中关于 Thrift JDBC server and CLI)

 Spark SQL supports Thrift JDBC server and CLI.
 See sql-programming-guide.md for more information about using the JDBC server and CLI.